remidosol/nextjs-tailwindcss-scss-storybook-amplify-typescript-boilerplate/README.md

 🚀 Boilerplate and Starter for **Next.js, Tailwind CSS, StoryBook and TypeScript** ⚡️ Made with: _Next.js, TailwindCSS, SASS/SCSS, PostCSS, Husky, Lint-Staged, VSCode, StoryBook, AWS Amplify and TypeScript_.

 Clone this project and use it to create your own Next.js project.
+### Note: There are some improvements that have to do about deployment.
+Due to this, this boilerplate is not completed yet.

 ## Features